kcallin/haka-mqtt/doc/source/quickstart.rst

    pip install haka-mqtt

-A basic client that starts, subscribes to a topic, publishes a message to that that topic, awaits a response, then cleanly disconnects is short and sweet:
+A basic mqtt client is short and sweet:

 .. literalinclude:: ../../examples/quickstart.py